LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### remoteUserBubbleTopLeftCornerRadius
 Top left Radius corner on the Remote bubble.
 Setting the radius to a value greater than 0.0 causes the bubble's layer to begin drawing rounded corners on its background.
-This attribute affects the bubble's masking and it's recommended to use a corner radius which is at max equals to half of the bubble's height.
-Setting a corner radius larger than half of the bubble's height will cause text to cut visually.
+This attribute affects the bubble's masking and it's recommended to use a corner radius which at max equals to half of the bubble's height.
+Setting a corner radius larger than half of the bubble's height will cause text to be clipped.

 - **Type:** Float